sfluegel05/metaNNvis/results/report.md

 alongside a list of available layers.
 The user can then choose a layer and call another method, `finish_execution_with_layer()` to resume the process.

-Finally, the translated model and arguments are given to the introspection method and the result is return.
+Finally, the translated model and arguments are given to the introspection method and the result is returned.
 Optionally, a plot of the results is created as well.

 <div class="row" style="display: flex">
 <div class="column" style="padding: 10px;">